Complaints Procedure

 2. The complaint will be investigated.
 This will normally involve passing the complaint to the Complaints Handler, Mr Robert Williams, [but if the complaint relates to Mr Robert Williams, it will be passed to Mr Richard Lloyd (COLP)], who will review the matter file and speak to the lawyer who acted for you.
 It may be necessary for the investigator to ask you for further information either at the outset of the investigation or during the course of the investigation.
 The further information may be provided in writing or may be provided in a meeting.
 The investigator will consider any further information received from you.

 3. Within 8 weeks of receiving the complaint, a substantive response will be issued to you, setting out the investigator’s view of the matter, and any proposals.
 Hopefully this will resolve the matter.
-However, you may arrange to see Mr Robert Willliams [or, if the complaint relates to Mr Robert Williams, Mr Richard Lloyd].

 4. If a meeting takes place with you at any stage, within 14 days after the meeting a letter will be sent to you, confirming what took place and any solutions the investigator has agreed with you.